ersouthall/Time-of-detection/quickest_detection/README.md

 MATLAB files used to implement the Quickest Detection method, introduced by Shiryaev & Roberts, 1961

-** Need to add consecutive files
 # How to use

-To run analysis, run `quickest_detection.m`.
+To run analysis to get the likelihood ratio, run `quickest_detection.m`.
 Below is an example bash script demonstrating how to run:

 ```
 #!/bin/bash